MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     3 │  4 │
     =#

-One can define combinators in terms of expressions.
+One can also define combinators as query expressions.
+When this is done, be mindful to wrap parameters, such as `N` below, with `Lift` so that arguments are automatically converted into queries.

     OneTo(N) = UnitRange.(1, Lift(N))